 - Specify compute parameters (disk size, cost-saving options, etc.)

-- Submit workflow to Terra
+- Submit the workflow to Terra

 Behind the scenes, Terra takes care of the details